Meneer-de-Bruin/WCT-API/apis/api-target_PUT.rst

 | access      |
 +-------------+

 target-id and creationdate can never be updated.
+These are system generated.

 Header
 ------